robOcity/robocity.github.com/content/posts/song-play-sql.md

 #### #Extract Data for Song Table

- Process `song_data` by reading in a subset of the [Million Song Dataset](http://millionsongdataset.com/) and in the process extracting data from JSON files using pandas.
+Run these commands to process the `song_data` by reading in a subset of the [Million Song Dataset](http://millionsongdataset.com/) and extracting the data from the JSON files using pandas.

 ```python